Lucrecia Bobuiche

-Lucrecia Bobuiche Boabaila (born 26 March 1998), also known simply as Lucrecia, is an Equatorial Guinean footballer who plays as a goalkeeper for the Equatorial Guinea women's national team.
+Lucrecia Bobuiche Boabaila (born 26 March 1998), also known simply as Lucrecia, is an Equatoguinean footballer who plays as a goalkeeper for the Equatorial Guinea women's national team.

 Club career

 Bobuiche has played for Estrella de Rebola in Equatorial Guinea.

 International career

 Bobuiche capped for Equatorial Guinea at senior level during the 2018 Africa Women Cup of Nations, playing in one match.